Quantitative spectral inequalities for the anisotropic Shubin operators and applications to null-controllability: Statement of the main results

 It is therefore sufficient to prove for functions in $\cE_{\lambda,k,m}$ estimates on the ball $B(0,(2\lambda)^{1/2k})$ in order to obtain similar estimates on the whole space $\RR^d$.
 This also explains why in \eqref{eq:specIneq} only the bounds of $\sigma$ and $\rho$ on the ball $B(0,(2\lambda)^{1/2k})$ enter.

 While the just mentioned localization behaviour is completely consistent with the case of the harmonic oscillator in Theorem~\ref{thm:mainharmo}, it is worth to note that the term $\log(1+\lambda)$ on the right-hand side of \eqref{eq:specIneq} does not appear in \eqref{eq:specIneqharmo}.
 This term turns out to be quite unfavourable (see Remark~\ref{rk:mainComparison} below), and we conjecture that it can indeed be just skipped.
-The reason why it comes into play within our framework is related to obtaining Agmon estimates for spectral subspaces as explained in Remark~\ref{rk:agmon} in Section~\ref{ssec:Agmon} below. \end{rk}
+The reason why it comes into play within our framework is related to obtaining Agmon estimates for spectral subspaces as explained in Remark~\ref{rk:agmon} in Section~\ref{ssec:Agmon} below.
+Nevertheless, since $\log(1+\lambda)$ is dominated by every power of $\lambda$, it should be emphasized that our bound from Theorem~\ref{thm:main} still gives a proper quantitative spectral inequality that is strong enough to be applied in the context of null-controllability and thus obtain results in Corollaries~\ref{cor:fractionalShubin} and~\ref{cor:contlog} and Theorems~\ref{thm:bagrushincont} and~\ref{thm:critdiss}\,(ii) below that were otherwise not accessible before. \end{rk}

 \begin{rk} Suppose again that the functions $\sigma$ and $\rho$ satisfy \eqref{eq:gammarhoBounds}, so that

 In this case, it is easy to check that the spectral inequality \eqref{eq:specIneq} can be written as